Thursday, October 23, 2008

 Normative Christianity is defined by the Apostles Creed, the Nicene Creed, and the other formulas of the doctrinal consensus.

 The LDS Church would not have any problems with the Apostles’ Creed.
 It is with the councilor creeds that the theological problems begin to arrise.
 The Apostles’ Creed was not written by the church councils.
-It dates back to the obscure history of early Christianity, and its teachings are acceptable to LDS.
+It dates back to the obscure history of early Christianity, and its teachings are acceptable to Latter-day Saints.

 From his second article.